What we do

 Our mission is to equip governments and civil society with accurate, updated metrics to monitor the cost and affordability of healthy diets, for use in guiding agriculture and food system change.
 We envision a global food system that brings healthy diets within reach of all people at all times.

-Our data and methods generated the FAO, IFAD, UNICEF, WFP and WHO’s estimate that about 3 billion people cannot afford a healthy diet, as published in their SOFI annual reports and used to frame the summary statement of action from the 2021 UN Food System Summit.
+Our data and methods generated the FAO, IFAD, UNICEF, WFP and WHO’s estimate that about 2.8 billion people cannot afford a healthy diet, as published in their SOFI annual reports and used to frame the summary statement of action from the 2021 UN Food System Summit.
 For global monitoring, our core result is the Cost and Affordability of a Health Diet database, published jointly by the FAO and the World Bank.
-Within countries, we provide the tools for national governments and others to monitor food access for diverse local populations.
-These diet cost metrics can help identify actions to improve nutrition by distinguishing among three possible causes of poor diet quality:
+Within countries, we provide the tools for national governments and others to monitor food access for diverse local populations, such as the Ethiopian Public Health Institute (EPHI) and Nigeria’s National Bureau of Statistics (NBS).

 Why this project?